JoshOrndorff/recipes/CONTRIBUTING.md

 # Contributing Guidelines

 The **purpose** of [Substrate Recipes](https://substrate.dev/recipes/) is to identify best practices in Substrate runtime code and extract useful patterns.
-If you're eager to PR, skip to the [Chef's Workflow](#workflow) section.
+If you're eager to PR, jump to the [Chef's Workflow](#workflow) section for clear instructions to guide contributions.

 ## Scope: Substrate Module and Runtime Development <a name = "scope"></a>